 - From the Find menu, highlight Waypoints, and press ENTER.
-You can also choose from other categories, such as Cities or Tide Stations from this list.
+You can also choose from other points, such as Cities or Tide Stations from this list.
 From either the By Name or Nearest tab lists, choose the waypoint you want and press ENTER.
 (See page 50 for searching for waypoints by name.) - 7.
-From the Waypoint Review Page, OK is automatically highlighted.
-You can use the Show Map option to view the point on the map, and then press QUIT when finished viewing to return to the Waypoint Review Page.
+From the Waypoint Review page, OK is automatically highlighted.
+You can use the Show Map option to view the point on the map, then press QUIT when finished viewing to return to the Waypoint Review page.
 Press ENTER to add the point to the route.
-The next field automatically highlights. - Repeat steps 5-7 until all the route points are entered.
-Press QUIT to return to the Route List Page.
+The next field automatically highlights. - 8.
+Repeat steps 5-7 until all the route points have been entered.
+Press QUIT to return to the Route List page.